Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

 Killing the `adb shell`, or the process on the device, skips all of the above and leaks nothing that survives: the mirrored display and the `ImageReader` belong to the process, and the abstract socket name disappears with it.
-Only the pushed jar remains on disk, which is inert and overwritten by the next push.
+Only the pushed jar remains on disk, which is inert.
+The Editor pushes each session's jar under a name of its own and deletes it when the stream stops, so what a kill leaves behind is one file that the next stream sweeps up.

 A stale server from a previous session is therefore only a problem if it is still *running* - it would own the socket name.
 Passing a per-session unique `socket_name` avoids the collision entirely, and `connect_timeout_ms` bounds how long an orphan can linger before it gives up on its own.

+Deleting a jar out from under a server that is still running it is safe, which is what lets the Editor sweep: the runtime keeps the file it opened, so an unlink only removes the name.
+That was measured on Android 16 and Android 8.1, not assumed.

 ## Wire protocol